w3c/wot/plugfest/datamodels-ws.md

 }
 ```

 This has a name "MyLED" for the specific light.
-It has two properties that scripts can write to: on which is a boolean and color_temp which is the colour temperature in Kelvin.
+It has two properties that scripts can write to: "on" is a boolean and "color_temp" is the color temperature in Kelvin.
 Scripts can read but not write the corresponding red, green and blue values as unsigned 8 bit numbers.

 There is one action "dim" which changes the brightness over a given number of seconds.
-The brightness is given as a 32 bit IEEE floating point number in the range 0.0 to 1.0.
-The delay is specified in seconds as a 32 bit IEEE floating point number.
+This action takes two named parameters.
+The "brightness" is passed as a 32 bit IEEE floating point number in the range 0.0 to 1.0.
+The "time" for the change to complete is specified in seconds as a 32 bit IEEE floating point number.

 This action returns no data.